List of NFL awards: Lamar Hunt Trophy

-Brunswick-Balke Collender Cup
+Brunswick-Balke-Collender Cup

-The Brunswick Collender Cup was awarded only once—in 1920 to the Akron Pros after winning that season's APFA championship.
+The Brunswick-Balke-Collender Cup was awarded only once—in 1920 to the Akron Pros after winning that season's APFA championship.
 The trophy was lost soon after, and its whereabouts are unknown.

 Ed Thorp Memorial Trophy

 The Ed Thorp Memorial Trophy was awarded to the champions of the NFL from 1934 (the second scheduled NFL championship game) through 1969, the final NFL championship Game prior to the AFL–NFL merger.
 It was named in honor of longtime NFL referee, Ed Thorp, who died in 1934.
-The current location of the trophy is unknown; it is believed the Minnesota Vikings, who were the last to win the trophy, somehow lost it when the league switched over to the Lombardi Trophy the following year.
+The trophy was deemed lost for decades; it was believed the Minnesota Vikings, who were the last to win the trophy, somehow lost it when the league switched over to the Lombardi Trophy the following year.
+However, in 2015, the trophy was found to be in the possession of the Green Bay Packers Hall of Fame, along with two replicas.

 Individual awards

 Most Valuable Player

 A most valuable player (MVP) award is handed out each year to the player adjudged to be the most valuable in the NFL that season.
 While the Associated Press MVP award is the most widely recognized today, many selectors have chosen MVPs over the years, including the Newspaper Enterprise Association, United Press International, and Pro Football Writers Association.
 The first award to recognize the NFL's "most valuable player" was the Joe F. Carr Trophy, first given in 1938.
-Named in honor of NFL commissioner Joseph Carr, it was awarded until 1946, and remains the only MVP award officially sanctioned by the NFL.
+Named in honor of NFL commissioner Joseph Carr, it was awarded until 1946, and remains the only MVP award officially sanctioned by the NFL until.
+The AP MVP award has been presented annually at the NFL Honors since 2012.